✓ Updated March 2026

 A Culinary Journey Through the Old City's Lanes

-attractionHike or take a taxi up to Sajjangarh Palace, also known as the Monsoon Palace, for breathtaking panoramic views of Udaipur and the surrounding Aravalli hills.
-The palace itself is an architectural marvel, but the real magic happens during the monsoon season (July-September) when the landscape turns lush green and mist often shrouds the hills.
+attractionAscend to the Monsoon Palace perched atop a hill for breathtaking panoramic views of Udaipur and its surrounding Aravalli hills.
+The palace itself is an architectural marvel, but the real magic happens at sunset, when the entire city seems to glow beneath a painted sky.

 Bargaining for Treasures at Hathi Pol Bazaar